 The Ledgestone Open attracts the best of the best to Central Illinois every summer.

-This year, 146 MPO and 48 FPO players will take to the courses to compete in the second ever Elite+ Event featuring one of the most coveted trophies and purses in disc golf.
+This year, 148 MPO and 53 FPO players will take to the courses to compete for one of the most coveted trophies in disc golf.
 Each year a select few rise to the top in each division and establish themselves as contenders.
 Who will those contenders be this year?

 Predictions can be tough, but we’ve analyzed the stats, examined the skill sets, and reviewed past performances to project who you can expect to see at the top of the leaderboards come Sunday.
-We used all of our research to break down the reasons why a select few players stand out as potential winners of the 2023 Ledgestone Open.
+We use all of our research to break down for you the reasons why a select few players stand out as potential winners of the 2022 Ledgestone Open.

 Kristin Tattar (DNP in 2021) - Tattar, who stands as the highest-rated player on the planet, has not finished outside the top 3 on the Disc Golf Pro Tour in 2022, and has been resting for over a month since COVID and an elbow injury put a temporary pause on her season.
 She ranks second in Circle 1 in regulation (39%) and second in birdie percentage (33%).
 It’s hard not to consider Kristin one of the favorites to take home the Ledgestone FPO trophy.